JTH – music-specific bio

 Connect with Hynes on Facebook, Twitter and Instagram.

 JTH – general bio

 Joel Thomas Hynes is a multidisciplinary artist from Calvert, Newfoundland.

-Hynes is the author of numerous acclaimed books, including Down to the Dirt (adapted to screen in 2008), Right Away Monday, Straight Razor Days, God Help Thee: A Manifesto and Say Nothing Saw Wood (which was recently adapted, by Hynes, to the big screen under the title Cast No Shadow and won numerous awards including The Michael Weir Screenwriting Award and was nominated for four Canadian Screen Awards, including Best Picture and Best Adaptation).
+He is the author of numerous acclaimed books, including Down to the Dirt (adapted to screen in 2008), Right Away Monday, Straight Razor Days, God Help Thee: A Manifesto and Say Nothing Saw Wood (adapted, by Hynes, to the big screen under the title Cast No Shadow and won numerous awards including four Canadian Screen Award Nominations).

-His most recent novel We’ll All Be Burnt in Our Beds Some Night was longlisted for the ScotiaBank Giller Prize and won the Governor General’s Award for Fiction and is currently shortlisted for the NL Winterset Award.
+His most recent novel We’ll All Be Burnt in Our Beds Some Night was longlisted for the ScotiaBank Giller Prize , shortlisted for the BMO Winterset Award, and won the Governor General’s Award for Fiction.

-Hynes is the creator, an executive producer and lead actor for the new CBC comedy series Little Dog, due for broadcast in March, 2018.
-Hynes is currently based out of Toronto and is probably asleep.
+Hynes is the creator, an executive producer and lead actor for the new CBC comedy series Little Dog, which began broadcasting March 1st, 2018.